 TreeMig is an intermediate-complexity DVM simulating local stand dynamics of multiple competing tree species.
 In addition to local dynamics, TreeMig allows for the explicit simulation of tree species' migration, with the rare advantage of including seed production, seed dispersal and subsequent regeneration processes (Thuiller et al., 2008).
-TreeMig simulations require time series of three different annual bioclimate drivers: the minimum winter temperature, the sum of daily mean temperatures above 5.5°C, and an index denoting the severity of droughts (Lischke et al., 2006; Nabel et al., 2014).
+TreeMig simulations require time series of three different annual bioclimate drivers: the minimum winter temperature, the sum of daily mean temperatures above 5.5 °C, and an index denoting the severity of droughts (Lischke et al., 2006; Nabel et al., 2014).
 These drivers are derived from monthly averaged temperatures and monthly precipitation sums (see e.g. Supplement Sect.
-B).
+S2).
 TreeMig's state variables are population densities of tree species in a constant number of height classes per grid cell (Lischke et al., 2006).
 Additionally, TreeMig stores the density of currently available seeds per tree species, representing the seed bank of a cell.

-The TreeMig two-layer implementation described in the following - TreeMig-2L - is imple-10 mented in Fortran and based on TreeMig-Netcdf 2.0 (Nabel et al., 2014).
+The TreeMig two-layer implementation described in the following - TreeMig-2L - is implemented in Fortran and based on TreeMig-Netcdf 2.0 (Nabel et al., 2014).
 TreeMig-Netcdf 2.0 includes all processes described in the original TreeMig version (Lischke et al., 2006) with the growth response curve amendments described in Rickebusch et al. (2007), the minimum population density thresholds described in Nabel et al. (2013) and the climate extrapolation method preserving spatial autocorrelation described in Nabel et al. (2014).

-15 3.1.2 Assigning processes to the two layers
+3.1.2 Assigning processes to the two layers

 Most of the processes simulated with TreeMig do not require information on the position of the cell relative to other cells on the grid: competition for light, growth, mortality and production of seeds in a cell only use information that is independent of other cells.
 Therefore, these processes can be simulated on the new non-spatial layer (see Fig. 2).
 In TreeMig-Netcdf 2.0, the only process which requires information on the position of a cell is seed dispersal.
-Other processes which would require information on the neighbourhood are, for example, spatially connected disturbances, such as snow avalanches (e.g. Zurbriggen, 2013).
+Other processes that would require information on the neighbourhood are, for example spatially connected disturbances, such as snow avalanches (e.g. Zurbriggen, 2013).
 In TreeMig-Netcdf 2.0, however, spatially connected disturbances are not represented.
 Thus, seed dispersal is the only process in TreeMig-2L that has to be simulated on the two-dimensional layer.
-Yet, to enable efficient simulations on two layers, associations between cells on the two-dimensional layer and elements on the non-spatial layer need to be as long-lived as possible.
-This means that re-merging of elements that resulted from a very recent split needs to be prevented, and splits should only be conducted if they entail actual changes in species' compositions.
-The availability of seeds of a species does not necessarily have to lead to changes in the species' composition, because a species might not be able to regenerate in a cell.
-Therefore, the entire regeneration process was assigned to the two-dimensional layer (Fig. 2) in order to only induce splits when newly dispersed seeds actually establish.
+Yet, to enable efficient simulations on two layers, associations between cells on the two-dimensional layer and elements on the non-spatial layer need to be as long lived as possible.
+This means that re-merging of elements that resulted from a very recent split needs to be prevented, and splits should only be conducted if they entail actual changes in